-With iPhone XS, you’ll be able to take advantage of Apple’s Automatic Setup.
+With recent iPhones, you’ll be able to take advantage of Apple’s Automatic Setup.
 If you’re coming from an older iPhone without Face ID, you will find that Touch ID is gone.
 (That means you’ll only have to save one face, instead of several fingers.)

-Set up a new iPhone XS from scratch
+Set up a new iPhone 11 from scratch

 The guide below assumes you’re setting up your new iPhone from scratch.
 If you don’t want to do that, you’ll definitely want to check out our how-to guide on backing up your previous iPhone via an encrypted backup in iTunes.
 Even if you restore a backup to your new iPhone, chances are you’ll still want to run through this list to make sure you’re getting the most out of your device.